signalfx/integrations/collectd-mesos/README.md

 On the Mesos master dashboard, you can view in detail the number of tasks that are finished, failed, lost or errored out.
 Monitoring connected and active frameworks can help you determine the health of your Mesos scheduler.

-For additional information on how to monitor Mesos, check out Apache's guide [here](http://mesos.apache.org/documentation/latest/monitoring/).
+For additional information on how to monitor Mesos, check out Apache's guide <a target="_blank" href="http://mesos.apache.org/documentation/latest/monitoring/">here</a>.

 ### METRICS